lennyby93/node-mmcontrol/README.md

 * setting the target temperature
 * setting the airflow direction (horizontal and vertical)
 * reading current state of the unit (power mode, standby mode, operation mode, fan speed, room temperature and target temperature)
+* notifying about changes to the state of the system made through the on-wall controller or the app
 * supports multiple units under a single account
 * session persistence between subsequent calls
 * integrates with bunyan logger